-- Chapman Served as US Counsel to an Israel-Based Trustee in Connection with the $506 Million Sale of New York Residential Apartment Buildings
+- $506 Million Sale of New York Residential Apartment Buildings

 Chapman served as US counsel to Mishmeret Trust Company Ltd., an Israel-based trustee, in connection with the restructuring of $250 million of bonds issued by All Year Holdings Ltd. and secured by one of two residential apartment buildings that comprise The Denizen, a 911-unit complex located on the site of the former Rheingold Brewery in the Bushwick neighborhood of Brooklyn, New York.